-Reference to employees also applies to volunteers acting on behalf of the Council where appropriate.
+Reference to employees also applies to volunteers and/or councillors acting on behalf of the Council where appropriate.

 Accident, Incident and Ill-Health Recording, Reporting and Investigation

 An accident is an unplanned event that causes injury to persons, damage to property or a combination of both.